-If the age is raised to 12 years, the bare minimum the Committee on the Rights of the Child has approved, then doli incapax should continue to apply to 12 and 13 year olds, and the test revised to ensure that children actually understood what they were doing and the consequences of that.
+If the age is raised to 12 years, the bare minimum the Committee on the Rights of the Child has approved, then doli incapax should continue to apply to 12 and 13 year olds, and the test revised to ensure that children actually understood what they were doing and the consequences of that, in line with the Gillick case.
 YAC's view is that the minimum age should be 14 and a non-criminal process with diversionary (therapeutic and educative) measures the only response for 10-13 year olds.
 From 14, the emphasis should still be on diversion.